 These measures eventually prompted the central government to respond.
 Aware of being late, however, their main preoccupation became asserting their upmost authority.
 They thus announced the “Task Force for Covid-19 Acceleration Response,” established to oversee all pandemic-related measures.

 Due to coordination problems, not all communities benefitted from the Bansos policy, which originally aimed to offer assistance to the poor, causing more friction between the central and local governments.
 In one instance, the central government accused the Jakarta Governor Anies of being uncommitted to the policy.
-He responded, somewhat convincingly, by accusing the central government itself of misunderstandings (Kompas 2020, Tempo 2020, Kompas 2020).
+He responded, somewhat convincingly, by accusing the central government itself of misunderstandings (Kompas 2020d, Tempo 2020a, Kompas 2020e).

 Poor coordination however, also occurred at the level of local governments.
-Tasked with providing an ambulance service for Surabaya citizens, for example, the Mayor of Surabaya Tri Rismaharini contacted the central government instead of the Governor of East Java (Tempo 2020).
+Tasked with providing an ambulance service for Surabaya citizens, for example, the Mayor of Surabaya Tri Rismaharini contacted the central government instead of the Governor of East Java (Tempo 2020c, Meredeka 2020a).
 However, indecisiveness in contacting the central instead of the provincial government resulted in an ineffective response from Surabaya toward the pandemic.
-As a result, the number of COVID victims in the city of Surabaya become the highest in the whole country (CNN Indonesia 2020).
+As a result, the number of COVID victims in the city of Surabaya become the highest in the whole country (CNN Indonesia 2020a).